 Voices of Leadership

-The Voices of Leadership annual dinner focuses on inviting a business or civic leader to engage in a one-on-one conversation across a wide range of topics and themes, including the ways in which courage and character has informed and shaped the leader's career.
+The Voices of Leadership annual dinner is an opportunity for the Oskin Leadership Institute to invite a business or civic leader to campus for a one-on-one conversation across a wide range of topics and themes, including the ways in which courage and character has informed and shaped the leader's career.

 November 1, 2012 – Dennis Muilenberg